outside-docs/career-ladder/engineer3.md

 ## Planning, Prioritization and Architecture

-- Lead co-author of technical solution planning artifacts (ie. RFCs, Design Diagrams)
+- Co-author of technical solution planning artifacts (ie. RFCs, Design Diagrams)
 - Provides reliable estimates for both tickets and projects
 - Understands the priority of their tasks and acts accordingly
 - Designs solutions for problems of moderate ambiguity/complexity that are aligned with the overall architecture